MFlorCampos/activity-scheduler/README.md

 ### ⚡️ What libraries did you use?
 What are they used for?
 Why did you choose them specifically?

+- Next Js -
+- React Date Picker - to easily resolve the date/time picker

 ### ⚡️ What improvements or new features would you add if you had more time to work on the problem?

 - Split CSS into different bundles (right now is one for both mobile/desktop)
 - Add tests !!!
+- Fix some missing types
+- Add a cache to store the api response to reduce the loding time
+- Improve the performance of the Modal Component (I feel I have a lot to work on there)
+- Abstract the api call to a service with proper tests

 ### ⚡️ Which parts did you find most difficult and which parts did you spend the most time with?